brunoreis/fullStackTest/README.md

+18:45 - Now I added the configuration of the sequences to the frontend.
+The possibility to add those "extra values" that are added to the generator.
+I did it in a way to have a very low coupling with the SequenceList and SequenceHeader objects.
+It will inject a method to set those extra values and if the values are set, `Next` can be pressed and the sequence started.

+I decided to use integers for all values, to simplify things.

 16:12 - Ok. `pipeSeq` looking great now and all the sequencers are in place.

 Now I'm gonna fix the `pipeSeq` to return one object with pipeline and invoke.